 St. Thomas University offers a generous scholarship program.
-In order to be considered for most merit-based academic scholarships, students need to be first-time, full-time undergraduate students matriculating from high school in the 2021-2022academic year.
-Students may not receive institutional scholarship awards that exceed the cost of tuition.
+To be considered for most merit-based academic scholarships, students need to be first-time, full-time undergraduate students matriculating from high school in the 2022-2023 academic year.
+Institutional scholarships cannot exceed cost of tuition and room/board.